Anilnani773/doctor-appointments/README.md

 5. **Mobile-Responsive Design**
    - Ensures usability across various devices, from desktops to smartphones.

-6. **Payment Integration**
-   - Patients can make payments for appointments securely using **Stripe**.
-   - Support for multiple payment methods, including credit and debit cards.

 7. **Notifications**
    - Automated email notifications for appointment confirmations and reminders.